manjudr2018/FUTURE_DS_02/README.md

 ---

 ## 🚀 Project Overview
-The goal of this project is to perform **customer segmentation** and uncover spending patterns using demographic and transactional data.
+The goal of this project is to perform **analyze campaign performance metrics** and uncover spending patterns using demographic and transactional data.
 With these insights, marketing teams can identify high-value customers, optimize campaign efforts, and make data-driven decisions.

 ---